rotorlab/database-kotlin/README.md

 -----------------------------
 > Before use this library, [Rotor Core](https://github.com/rotorlab/core-kotlin) must be initialized.
 Lastest version is always the same for all Rotor libs.

-Welcome to the **Rotor Database Android library - wiki**, here you'll find all information about the implementation and use of Rotor Database library.

 [Wiki](https://github.com/rotorlab/database-kotlin/wiki)

 [Get Started](https://github.com/rotorlab/database-kotlin/wiki/Get-Started)